awsdocs/amazon-personalize-developer-guide/doc_source/event-values-types.md

    print('Solution version status: ' + solution_version_description['status'])
    ```

 Training is complete when the status is `ACTIVE`\.
-For more information, see [Creating a Solution](training-deploying-solutions.md)\.
+For more information, see [Creating a solution](training-deploying-solutions.md)\.

 After you train a model, you should evaluate its performance\.
 To optimize your model, you might want to adjust the `eventValueThreshold` or other hyperparameters\.
-For more information, see [Step 4: Evaluating a Solution Version](working-with-training-metrics.md)\.
+For more information, see [Step 4: Evaluating a solution version](working-with-training-metrics.md)\.